joshcalafell/Simple-Tank-Game/README.md

 Simple-Tank-Game
 ===============================
 Simple-Tank-Game (a.k.a.
-Ex8), co-written with Dylan Otto Krider was an open-ended assignment from our Games Programming class using Java and OpenGL.
+Ex8) was an open-ended assignment from our Games Programming class using Java and OpenGL.

 Navigation
 -----------